 The HIV virus belongs to the so-called retroviruses.
 In order to multiply, this virus type integrates its genetic material into that of the host cell.
 The host cell is reprogrammed in such a way that it produces the components for new virus particles itself.
 The HI virus attacks T-helper cells, in particular CD4 lymphocytes or CD4 cells.

-CD4 lymphocytes are white blood cells (leukocytes) and play a crucial role in the coordination of immune defence.
+CD4 lymphocytes are white blood cells (leukocytes) and play a crucial role in the coordination of immune defense.
 The HI virus directly destroys a certain proportion of T-helper cells and also impairs their functions.
 The less functional CD4 cells are found in the blood, the more severely the immune system is affected.

 As the disease progresses, the number and functionality of the helper cells decrease, resulting in the immune system's inability to protect the organism from disease.
 As a result, the patient's health deteriorates dramatically and, in the absence of treatment, he or she dies.